Putting the Community-Engaged Research Framework into Practice

 For inquiries, email:

-In 2023, NORC developed the Community-Engaged Research (CEnR) Framework describing NORC’s approach to community-engaged research.
+NORC developed the Community-Engaged Research (CEnR) Framework in 2023 to describe our approach to community-engaged research.
 NORC then developed the Toolkit for Putting the CEnR Framework into Practice, which provides a practical guide for researchers to use the Framework.
-The toolkit includes tools, tips, and additional resources for implementing CEnR principles and strategies.
+The toolkit includes tools, tips, and additional resources to implement the CEnR Framework principles and strategies.

 This webpage provides an executive summary of the toolkit, summarizing actionable strategies for each phase of the research process listed within the CEnR framework.
-We use the terms “research(ers)” and “study” throughout but note that the Framework and the Toolkit apply to research as well as program evaluation.
+We use the terms “research(ers)” and “study” throughout but note that the Framework and the Toolkit apply to research and program evaluation.

 PHASE 1